ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 The most important use: a procedure-like interface between user programs and the kernel - system calls.
 E.g. `read`, `fork`, `execve`, `exit`.
 To allowed controlled access to their kernel services, CPUs provide a special `syscall` instruction that can. be executed to request a given kernel service.

 Regular user functions run in *user mode* which restricts the types of instructions they can execute.
 A system call runs in *kernel mode* which allows access to privileged instructions.
+So using a trap is a method to communicate with the kernel without requiring special privilidges.

 #### Faults
 Faults result from error conditions that the handler may be able to correct.
-If the handler can correct is, it returns control to the faulting instruction to try again.
+If the handler can correct it, it returns control to the faulting instruction to try again.
 Otherwise the handler returns to an `abort` routine in the kernel that terminates the program.

 Classic example: page fault.
 Occurs when an instruction references a virtual address whose corresponding page is not resident in the memory and therefore must be retrieved from disk.
 The handler loads it and returns to the faulting instruction which then runs again and is able to access the address.